dayan9265/climate-change-awereness-pandemic/README.md

 With this kind of beneficial changes on the planet, could it be that the covid-crisis managed to question society on its relationship to mobility, and furthermore on the impact of the society on the ecosystem?
 Did people gain interest in the ecological cause?

+## Is the mobility evolution correlated with a higher number of overall Wikipedia searches?

 A great data source to capture the population's interest is the Wikipedia database.
 It allows to follow, in real time, the concerns and interest of a population and is easily accessible.

 ---> insert our plot instead